surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_If.md

 You can use multiple `elseif` statements to chain a series of conditional tests.
 Each test is run only if all the previous tests are false.
-If you need to create an `if` statement that contains many `elseif` statements, consider using a Switch statement instead.
+If you need to create an `if` statement that contains many `elseif` statements, consider using a `switch` statement instead.

 Examples: